Admissions to Church Schools

 Please refer to our Guidance on Changes to September 2021 Admissions Code document in the first instance.

 A further FAQ document is available for your reference: – Frequently asked questions on implementing the new provisions on Fair Access Protocols and admissions priority for children adopted from state care outside of England

-Any appeals lodged from 1 October 2022 must be held in accordance with the new Appeals Code.
+Any appeals lodged from 1 October 2022 must be held by the new Appeals Code.

 The new Appeals Code makes changes to allow appeal hearings to be held in-person or remotely by video conference, and in certain limited circumstances, by telephone.
 The Appeals Code also allows for hybrid appeals.
 The government has published updated guidance for admission authorities, clerks and appeal panels, and parents and guardians.

 The guidance is intended to help stakeholders understand their roles and responsibilities established in the Appeals Code.
-The updated guidance reflects the changes made to the Appeals Code regarding remote or hybrid appeals, providing guidance on how such appeals may be set up.
+The updated guidance reflects the changes made to the Appeals Code regarding remote or hybrid appeals, guiding how such appeals may be set up.